szubaviciute/Lithuanian-Biobank/README.md

 ### Overview

 This data analysis project aims to provide insights into the samples of Lithuanian NVI biobank over the years 2018 to 2022.
-By analyzing various aspects of the stored samples I aimed to identify trends and gain a deeper understanding of the stored samples and how they might reflect Lithuanian patient's health parameters.
+By analyzing various aspects of the stored samples I aimed to identify trends and gain a deeper understanding of the stored samples and how they might reflect Lithuanian patient's health parameters

 <img width="781" alt="Plots" src="https://github.com/szubaviciute/Lithuanian-Biobank/assets/159541216/f2165978-0fae-4e2a-8cc7-e14ef3eb5f98">